Skip to main content

 Credits

 ECTS (European Credit Transfer System) credits are used to illustrate how units fit together within a course of study.
 The workload for a typical undergraduate year comprises 60 credits (usually split equally into 30 credits for each semester).
 For postgraduate students the number of credits making up a year's workload varies according to the type of course being studied.
 A typical full-time postgraduate masters course comprises 90 ECTS credits, a postgraduate diploma 60 ECTS credits and a postgraduate certificate 30 ECTS credits.
-See the Programme Structures section for further information.
+See the Course Structures for further information.

 Credits, level